-Having said that, keeping an eye on your bunny’s weight is an important part of their overall health.
-Work with your veterinarian to establish a healthy weight for your pet, then monitor it weekly to maintain its optimal health.
+Having said that, keeping an eye on their weight is an important part of their overall health.
+Work with your veterinarian to establish a healthy weight for your rabbit, then monitor it weekly to maintain its optimal health.

 Since rabbits can hide weight loss and gain under their thick coats of fur, it’s best to use a body-assessment process to monitor what’s going on underneath.
 Use your hands to check these three main areas of the body and make notes so you can monitor any trends.

 - Ribs.
 Place your hands on your rabbit’s rib cage, located just behind its elbows, and press gently.
 Notice how much pressure it takes to feel its ribs.
 The more pressure you must exert, the more body fat.
 If your rabbit is too skinny, its rib cage will feel sharp and defined.